 Just in case you are wondering, getting logs from Canada was the easy bit!

 What started out as just wanting a one-bedroom small cabin turned into a wonderful log cabin that can sleep 6, the garage has been converted into the Bunkhouse and the addition of the Shepherds hut in the woods at the rear.
 The Boat House has now been finished and sometime in the near future I will build a log burning sauna.

 I am very hands on, practically minded and a good organiser.
-This project was a great learning curve, it was very enjoyable and the whole thing went like clockwork.
-I am now also the UK agent for Pioneer Log Homes of BC so if I have inspired you, get in touch and I will be happy to share my knowledge and help you to build your own log home too.
+This project was a great learning curve, it was very enjoyable and the whole thing went like clockwork, so if I have inspired you, get in touch and I will be happy to share my knowledge and help you to build your own log home too.